CBinet/brocoli-pi/README.md

 Your server will then be running locally at address http://0.0.0.0:5000. <br>
 From other devices, the address will be your pi address. <br> **Example** : http://192.168.2.51:5000. <br>
-*You can get your raspberry pi ip address with the following command :*
+*You can get your raspberry pi IP address with the following command :*
 ```sh
 hostname -I
 ```